nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. lesSON displays a success message.
 3. The answer generated is not visible to the user until card selected is practised.

 Use case ends.

 **Extension:**

-- 2a. lesSON detects that the given tags are invalid
+- 1a. lesSON detects that the given parameters are invalid
-    - 2a1. lesSON displays a error message, use case resumes at step 1.
+    - 1a1. lesSON displays an error message.

+Use case ends.

-- 2b. lesSON detects that the necessary tags are missing
+- 1b. lesSON detects that the necessary parameters are missing
-    - 2b1. lesSON displays a error message, use case resumes at step 1.
+    - 1b1. lesSON displays an error message.

+Use case ends

-- 2c. lesSON detects any input after tags is blank
+- 1c. lesSON detects that any parameters input is empty (no input after prefix)
-    - 2c1. lesSON displays a error message, use case resumes at step 1.
-- 2d. lesSON detects that the given tags are in the wrong sequence
-    - 2a1. lesSON displays a error message, use case resumes at step 1.
+    - 1c1. lesSON displays an error message.

+Use case ends.

 **Use case: UC02 deleting a card**